koaLaMoucho/FEUP-Mod-Sim/docs/delivery_1.md

 This project falls under the Modelation and Simulation of Transportation Systems field of action, particularly the management and optimization of parking.

-It will focus on parking lot allocation strategies and evaluating the possible different approaches, such as first-come-first-serve, pre-booking, auctions, dynamic pricing, etc. At the same time efficiency indicators for the parking system, like occupancy, waiting times, revenue and fairness iwll be monitored.
+It will focus on parking lot allocation strategies and evaluating the possible different approaches, such as first-come-first-serve, pre-booking, auctions, dynamic pricing, etc. At the same time efficiency indicators for the parking system, like occupancy, waiting times, revenue and fairness will be monitored.

 This issue has a significant amount of scientific literature such as "Parking Policy and Urban Mobility Level of Service – System Dynamics as a Modelling Tool for Decision Making" by João P. R. Bernardino and Maurits van der Hoofd.
 Additionally the European Commission's, recently founded, Park4SUMP project focuses exactly on innovative urban parking management, highlighting the relevancy this topic still possesses.